jordent/vessegen/README.md

 ## **Requirements**

 This tutorial assumes you are using a Raspberry Pi with the most up to date Raspbian OS.
 At the time of writing, we were using a Raspberry Pi 3B running Raspian GNU/Linux 11 (Bullseye).
-If you need help installing the Raspbian OS, check out [here](https://www.raspberrypi.com/software/).
+If you need help installing the Raspbian OS, check out the tutorial provided [here](https://www.raspberrypi.com/software/).

 ## **Installation**